ProfilePic

 Are Fee-Free

 Savings accounts should not have unnecessary fees that take away the purpose of building substantial savings.
 Some savings accounts may charge you a fee if you fall below their minimum balance requirement.
 There could also be fees for making more than six withdrawals or a fee if your account is inactive for a specified period.
-Read all the details in the fine print before opening a savings account, so you know what to expect.
-Also, make sure that the money you put into your account is an amount that you can tuck away.
+Read all the details in the fine print before opening a savings account so you know what to expect.
+Also, ensure that the money you put into your account is an amount you can tuck away.
 It is not worth getting a fee if you can’t keep your account above a minimum balance requirement.

 Automatic Transfer Capabilities

-To open a savings account with NASB, you can do this online or give us a call at 800-677-6272 to learn more.
+To open a savings account with NASB, you can do so online or call 800-677-6272 to learn more.